 The OPEN-EASE system comes with a suite of software tools for logging data from robot manipulation episodes, for reasoning about them, and for visualizing the results.
 Our robots perform their tasks under the supervision of the CRAM executive [21] that automatically records comprehensive log data as described in [18].
-While our approach is not limited to robots running CRAM, the data produced by CRAM is much more comprehensive and semantically rich than logs of other executives such as SMACH [22].
-The system, including the query-answering modules and the web interface, can either be used as a hosted cloud service, or be downloaded as open-source software2 and installed locally.
+The approach is not limited to robots running CRAM, and the same analyses can be performed on very different log data as long as predicates in the previous section can be computed from it.
+However, the data produced by CRAM is much more comprehensive and semantically rich than logs of other executives such as SMACH [22].
+The system, including the query-answering modules and the web interface, can either be used as a hosted cloud service, or be downloaded as open-source software and installed locally.